briisk/briisk-git/README.md

     + **FEATURE:** when you are implementing a whole user story, which is divided to subtasks
     + **feature:** when you are implementing a feature/part of the user story
     + **hotfix:** when you are fixing bug on production/staging
+    + **refactor:** when you are refactoring/updating code without any new feature or bugifx

     **JIRA-Ticket:** ID of the JIRA ticket